AutoTAMP: Autoregressive Task and Motion Planning with LLMs as Translators and Checkers: CONCLUSION

-This paper presented AutoTAMP, a framework for using pre-trained LLMs as translators from language task descriptions to formal task specifications in STL via few-shot learning; a key contribution is that we show that our use of STL significantly improves the performance of the planner, and that the translation via automatic correction of syntax errors and a novel autoregressive re-prompting technique for semantic error checking and correction lead to further performance gains.
+This paper presented AutoTAMP, a framework for using pre-trained LLMs as both (1) translators from language task descriptions to formal task specifications (e.g. STL) via few-shot in-context learning and (2) checkers of syntactic and semantic errors via corrective re-prompting, in which we contributed a novel autoregressive re-prompting technique for semantic errors.
 Our experimental results show using LLMs to translate to task specifications that can be solved via a formal planner outperforms approaches that use LLMs directly as planners when handling tasks with complex geometric and temporal constraints.

-\textbf{Limitations}\quad 1) Though our results rely on using the best prompt out of several candidates, the prompt used may not be the optimal for eliciting the best performance of our LLMs.
-As a result, the individual results for each method may be improvable, but we expect the trends to persist and will continue to support the conclusion that LLMs are not well suited for direct complex TAMP.
-2) Though the task success rates of AutoTAMP are good, the cost of the planning time is high, especially for multiple syntactic and semantic re-prompting iterations.
-Further work is needed that focuses on how to accelerate formal planners and decrease LLM inference latency.
-3) Some tasks still fail due to translation errors.
-As part of future work, we aim to explore whether feedback via a human-in-the-loop framework can both improve translation and reduce AutoTAMP iterations.
+We note a few limitations.
+First, though our results rely on using the best prompt out of several candidates, alternatives may elicit better performance.
+However, we expect the trends between methods to persist even with better prompts, supporting the conclusion that LLMs are not well suited for directly solving complex TAMP.
+Second, the cost of planning time is high, especially when there are multiple iterations of re-prompting.
+Further work is needed to address the runtime of formal planners and LLM inference.
+Third, the STL planner used in this work is not immediately applicable to manipulation tasks due to the optimization methods used in the planner; however, our approach does not depend on this specific planner, and we believe it can be integrated with STL planners more suitable for such TAMP domains.